markvdwiel/multiridge/README.md

 library(devtools);
 install_github("markvdwiel/multiridge")

-You may also also install multiridge by downloading the .zip or tar.gz file, and use install.packages(filename) in R.
+You may also also install multiridge by downloading the .zip or tar.gz file, and use in R (with correct file name): install.packages(filename, repos=NULL); install.packages(c("penalized", "pROC", "risksetAUC"))

 Demo script and data available from: https://drive.google.com/open?id=1NUfeOtN8-KZ8A2HZzveG506nBwgW64e4